Theawesomeboophis/UndeadPeopleTileset/README.md

 # For now know this:
 ## Tileset called MSX++UndeadPeople is NOW only for dda module, and only need to be used if you not using any other mod becides dda.
 If you playing with other mods do not use it, cause any stuff from the mods will not have graphics.
 Use  UndeadPeopleLegacy tileset for now if you playing with other mods.

 I am now starting slowly to add mods with graphics.
-To use graphics for mods with new UndeadPeople select mod called "*name_of_the_mod* - UndeadPeople Tileset" in mod selection screen (or add it ID of the mod at the bottom of mods.json).
+To use graphics for mods with new UndeadPeople select mod called "*name_of_the_mod* - UndeadPeople Tileset" in mod selection screen (or add ID of the mod with the graphics at the bottom of mods.json).

 Soon i will update this record with new information and even maybe even wright something more coherent!